United Company RUSAL Plc: Continuing Connected Transactions Repair Services

 Deripaska, Mr. Maxim Sokov, Ms. Olga Mashkovskaya and Ms. Gulzhan

-than 50% of the issued share capital of En+.
-Accordingly, Mr. Deripaska,
+50% of the issued share capital of En+.
+Accordingly, Mr. Deripaska, Mr.

 LISTING RULES IMPLICATIONS